awslabs/llrt/README.md

 End-to-End (E2E) Tests

-- Validate overall compatibility with AWS SDK and WinterCG compliance
+- Validate overall compatibility with AWS SDK and WinterTC compliance
 - Test the integration between all components
 - Confirm expected behavior from end-user perspective
 - For more information about the E2E Tests and how to run them, see [here](tests/e2e/README.md).